Why I teach

 As an instructor I know how to get the best out of my students, helping them to realize their full potential in their work.
 All students need is the right direction and motivation from me and letting them research their desired careers helped me to do this.

 Through my commitment to diversity and years of working in lower socioeconomic environments, I decided to become part of the shared governance committees at Barstow Community College.
-This has given me further insight into the understanding of diversity while attending workshops to gain better knowledge of the various socioeconomic backgrounds of students and the key factors that impact student success.
+This has given me further insight into the understanding of diversity while attending workshops to gain a better knowledge of the various socioeconomic backgrounds of students and the key factors that impact student success.
 It is my duty to understand these factors so students can achieve their ultimate goals no matter what their socioeconomic background may be.
 All students come to colleges to further their careers and personal goals, and it is my job as an educator to assist them in this endeavor.

 How do I measure my effectiveness as an instructor?